Tanaka-Group/EczemaNet/README.md

 This open source version of EczemaNet is licensed under the GPLv3 license, which can be seen in the [LICENSE](/LICENSE) file.

 A **closed source** version of EczemaNet is also available without the restrictions of the GPLv3 license with a software usage agreement from Imperial College London.
-For more information, please contact Vaibhav Sharma <v.sharma@imperial.ac.uk>.
+For more information, please contact Diana Yin <d.yin@imperial.ac.uk>.

 ``` text
 EczemaNet: Automating Detection and Severity Assessment of Atopic Dermatitis